Houston Dynamo FC: History

 A ceremony was held outside Houston City Hall on December 16, 2005, to officially announce the franchise's arrival.
 Mayor Bill White joined city council members, Harris County officials, local soccer organizers and fans in welcoming team coach Dominic Kinnear and players Pat Onstad and Wade Barrett with cowboy boots and hats.
 It was disclosed that the team would train and play at the University of Houston's Robertson Stadium on a three-year lease with the university earning a percentage of the revenues from concessions, parking and other sources.

 In an immediate effort to plant roots in the community, AEG president and CEO Tim Leiweke announced former Houston Oilers quarterback Oliver Luck as the team's president and general manager.
-A previous NFL Europe executive, Luck had served as the head of the Harris County-Houston Sports Authority since 2001 and was instrumental in pursuing an MLS team for the city while also overseeing the construction of Minute Maid Park (home of the Astros), Reliant Stadium (home to the Texans) and the Toyota Center (home to the Rockets) during his tenure.
+A previous NFL Europe executive, Luck had served as the head of the Harris County-Houston Sports Authority since 2001 and was instrumental in pursuing an MLS team for the city while also overseeing the construction of Daikin Park (home of the Astros), Reliant Stadium (home to the Texans) and the Toyota Center (home to the Rockets) during his tenure.

-Early years (2006–10)
+Early years (2006–2010)

 The newly relocated Houston team was named Houston 1836, paying homage to the city's founding date and the logo featured a silhouette of the Statue of Sam Houston, in Hermann Park.
 Immediate backlash to the 1836 was voiced by the Mexican community claiming that date, the year of the Texas Revolution was not a date that should be celebrated.
-Ownership, more concerned with the Mexican fans than the native Houstonians, decided to change the name to the Houston Dynamo stripping the franchise of the Sam Houston logo.
+Ownership decided to change the name to the Houston Dynamo stripping the franchise of the Sam Houston logo.

 The Dynamo played their first regular season game on April 2, 2006, at Robertson Stadium in front of a crowd of 25,462.
 The Dynamo beat Colorado Rapids 5–2, with Brian Ching scoring four goals, with all four assisted by Dwayne De Rosario.
 The Dynamo finished their first season with an 11–8–13 record, earning them second place in the Western Conference.
 In the playoffs, they eliminated both Chivas USA and the Rapids 3–1, in the Western Conference to advance to the MLS Cup.

 The championship match was scoreless until the second half of extra time, when New England's Taylor Twellman scored.
 One minute later, Brian Ching headed in the tying goal for Houston.
 The cup final became the first time in MLS history, that was decided by a penalty shootout.
 Houston beat the New England Revolution 4–3 on penalty kicks to win the 2006 MLS Cup.
 Kelly Gray and Stuart Holden scored Houston's first two penalty kicks.
 Dwayne De Rosario and Brian Ching scored the last two.
 By winning the 2006 MLS Cup, Houston qualified for the 2007 CONCACAF Champions Cup for the first time in club history.